gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

         let x2 = NonSendable()
         let x3 = NonSendable()
         var y = x3

         let closure = {
           useInOut(&y)
         }

-        // At this point, x3 and y are in the same region.
+        // At this point, closure and y are in the same region.
-        // Regions: [x1, x2, (x3, y)]
+        // Regions: [x1, x2, (x3, y, closure)]
         y = await transferToGlobal(x1, x2)

-        // After evaluating transferToGlobal, x3 and y are still in the same region.
+        // After evaluating transferToGlobal, closure and y are still in the same region since
+        // if we invoked closure later, we would access y's memory.
-        // Regions: [(x1, x2, x3, y)]
+        // Regions: [(x1, x2, x3, y, closure)]
       }
       ```